cabforum/servercert/docs/BR.md

 ##### 3.2.2.5.5 Phone Contact with IP Address Contact

 Confirming the Applicant's control over the IP Address by calling the IP Address Contact’s phone number and obtaining a response confirming the Applicant's request for validation of the IP Address.
+The phone number MUST be obtained through direct contact with the IP Address Registration Authority i.e. without the use of third-party services operated outside the CA's audit scope.
 The CA MUST place the call to a phone number identified by the IP Address Registration Authority as the IP Address Contact.
 Each phone call SHALL be made to a single number.

 In the event that someone other than an IP Address Contact is reached, the CA MAY request to be transferred to the IP Address Contact.